Share :

 Every pipette is designed to perform optimally within a specific volume range.
 Using a pipette too close to its upper or lower limits increases the risk of variability.

-Pre-wetting the pipette tip helps equilibrate the temperature and humidity inside the tip, leading to more consistent aspiration volumes—especially with volatile or viscous samples.
+Pre-wetting the pipette tip helps equilibrate the temperature and humidity inside the tip, leading to more consistent aspiration volumes, particularly when working with volatile or viscous samples.

-Skipping pre-wetting can result in low dispensing volumes due to evaporation or liquid retention.
+Skipping pre-wetting can result in low dispensing volumes due to evaporation or liquid retention inside the tip.

 Pipetting angle affects hydrostatic pressure and aspiration efficiency.
 Holding the pipette at an angle greater than 20–30 degrees can lead to irregular aspiration.